 Chapel Exemptions Sanction Tier Table

 The university has implemented procedures for student appeals with the intent of assuring fundamental fairness.
 Students who believe they were not treated fairly in the chapel attendance process or that the sanction imposed was unreasonable can submit a written appeal to the Dean of Students within three (3) business days of receiving the probationary notification.
-The Dean of Students will present the letter to no fewer than three members of the Student Life Leadership Team, made up of faculty, staff, and students, for an appeal decision.
-If students believe they were not treated fairly in the appeal process or extenuating circumstances were not considered, they may submit a written appeal to the Conduct Review Board (CRB) within one (1) business day following the decision of the Student Life Leadership Team.
+The Dean of Students will present the letter to no fewer than three members of the Conduct Review Board (CRB), made up of faculty, staff, and students, for an appeal decision.
 The decision of the Conduct Review Board is final.
 Refer to the Student Appeals process for a detailed explanation.

 Promotion of spiritual life is at the core of LCU and this promotion is done in a variety of ways such as Bible classes, chapel, retreats and a various of opportunities to develop spiritually, emotionally, mentally and physically within the context of community.
 All students are encouraged to be involved in a local church and campus ministry.

 For information regarding Lubbock area churches please look online or contact LCU faculty, staff, or fellow students.